RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Results

 We further show that the relative error of mean velocity is much smaller by using implicit treatment of Reynolds stress in RANS simulations.
-In this work, a simplified implicit Reynolds stress treatment is illustrated in Algorithm~\ref{alg:eddy-viscosity-model}, where the Reynolds stress at $i^{\textrm{th}}$ iteration step is computed based on the mean velocity at the same iteration step.
-It can be seen in Fig.~\ref{fig:coupled-imp-Ux}a that the relative error of the solved mean velocity is much smaller than the one shown in Fig.~\ref{fig:coupled-Exp-Ux}a.
+It can be seen in Fig.~\ref{fig:coupled-imp-Ux}a that the relative error of the solved mean velocity is much smaller than the one shown in Fig.~\ref{fig:frozen-Ux}a.
 In addition, the volume-averaged local condition number stays at $O(1)$ as shown in Fig.~\ref{fig:coupled-imp-Ux}b, which explains the better convergence of solving for mean velocity field by using implicit treatment of Reynolds stress.